amberxn/COVID19_NCOMMS/README.md

 > Source data are provided in Source Data file with this paper.

 #### Citation
-Host metabolite-cytokine correlation landscape in SARS-CoV-2 infection. *Nat Commun* (2021).
+Integrated cytokine and metabolite analysis reveals immunometabolic reprogramming in COVID-19 patients with therapeutic implications. *Nat Commun* (2021).

 Thanks for your interest :)